 Concrete screws are a type of interlocking anchor, they rely on the undercut principle.
-The thread cuts into the substrate with its flutes and the resulting resistance created shows the anchors’ performance.
+The thread cuts into the substrate with its flutes and the resulting resistance gives the anchor its performance.

-What are the two main factors to consider when purchasing concrete screws?
+What are the three main factors to consider when installing concrete screws?

 - Size of the pilot hole

 - Maximum torque value – concrete screws should not be over-torqued as this can undermine their performance.

 - When using a power tool for installation ensure you check the torque rating.